Do you need regulatory assistance? Contact a Research Project Navigator.

 We also work with with sponsor/investigators to facilitate pre-IND, IND or IDE meetings with the FDA, provide guidance during the preparation process (slides and document preparation, proper inquiry format and process, subject matter preparation and communication), and will attend FDA meetings as a facilitator, when requested.

-Support is available to anyone, from the novice researcher to the experienced investigator, for any step of the process, whether writing an informed consent or preparing the RAC billing grid.
-Initial consultations are always free, and hands-on support for any component of the IRB or RAC submission processes is available on a fee-for-service basis.
-Contact any of the specialists listed below with questions about IRB, RAC, or ClinicalTrials.gov submission preparation.
+Support is available to anyone, from the novice researcher to the experienced investigator, for any step of the process.
+Initial consultations are always free, and hands-on support for any component of the IRB process is available on a fee-for-service basis.
+Contact any of the specialists listed below with questions about IRB or ClinicalTrials.gov submission preparation.

 Sheila Austin, MS, CIP

 Research Project Navigator